bunsanphe/hw_week_03/README.md

 Create an application that generates a random password based on user-selected criteria.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

-If you are unfamiliar with special characters, take a look at [some examples]().

 ## User Story